Registration open for free early learning and dual immersion at Fresno Unified

 Dual immersion language programs are also available for children in pre-kindergarten.
 Through dual immersion, students learn to speak, read, and write in two languages.
 Programs are available in Spanish and Hmong.

 Research shows that children who start school early build a strong foundation for future success.
-For more information, families should contact their school, or go to http://earlylearning.fresnounified.org or call (559) 457-3416.
+For more information, families should contact their school, or go to Fresno Unified School District’s early learning page or call (559) 457-3416.